mongodb/mongo-hadoop/README.md

 The Mongo-Hadoop adapter uses the
 [SBT Build Tool](https://github.com/harrah/xsbt) tool for compilation.
-SBT provides superior support for discreet configurations targeting multiple Hadoop versions.
+SBT provides superior support for discrete configurations targeting multiple Hadoop versions.
 The distribution includes self-bootstrapping copy of SBT in the distribution as `sbt`.
 Create a copy of the jar files using the following command: